jaldhar/100-days-of-code/log.md

 ## Day 4: March 26, 2017

-**Today's Progress**: Did the FreeCodeCamp Bootstrap exercises; Started work on Portfolio.
+**Today's Progress**: Did the freeCodeCamp Bootstrap exercises; Started work on Portfolio.

 **Thoughts**:

 Bootstrap is a godsend to artistically challenged people like myself.
-I did FreeCodeCamps bootstrap exercises to refresh my memory of how it works.
+I did freeCodeCamps bootstrap exercises to refresh my memory of how it works.
 It seems they are based on version 3 and there is a Bootstrap 4 out.
 Last time aound what finally sunk me was agonizing over getting the portfolio (which is the second Basic Frontend Development Project in the FCC curriculum) just